-Field Description Application ID Type the person's application ID, which appears on the Application tab of the View Person screen.
+Field Description First Name Type the person's first name.
 You can use wildcards.
+Last Name Type the person's last name.
+You can use wildcards.
+When searching a directory, this field is labeled Surname.
 Role Select the person's role from the drop-down list.
 SAM Account Name Type the person's SAM Account Name, which appears on the Account tab of the View Person screen.
 You can use wildcards.
 User Principal Name Type the person's User Principal Name, which appears on the Account tab of the View Person screen.
 You can use wildcards.
-User SID Present Whether the person has a User Security Identifier.
+User SID Present Select whether the person has a User Security Identifier.
 See the Including user security identifiers in certificates section in the Administration Guide for details.
-Enabled Whether the person's account is enabled.
+Enabled Select whether the person's account is enabled.
 Group Name Type the group to which the person belongs.
 You can use wildcards.
-Submit Adjudication?
-Restricts the search to people with the selected adjudication submission status (as displayed in the Submit Adjudication? field on the Status tab of the View Person screen).
-Select one of the following from the drop-down list: On Hold - searches for people whose adjudication requests are on hold.
-No checks are performed automatically on people with this status, and any requests submitted manually on people with this status are placed in a suspended status.
-Manually - searches for people who require manually submitted adjudication requests.
-No checks are carried out automatically.
-Automatically - searches for people whose adjudication requests are submitted automatically when they are in the correct state (assuming that the adjudication system is configured for automatic submission).
-This feature requires the Adjudication module.
-See the integration guide for your adjudication system for more information.